 Types of Anti-Aging Facials

-The primary goal of hydrating facials (also known as moisturizing facials) is to moisten the skin.
-In addition to making the skin appear plumper and more vibrant, these products help to soothe dry skin and prevent cracking or flaking.
+Hydrating facials infuse the skin with moisture-rich ingredients to deeply hydrate and maintain skin’s moisture.
+In addition to making aging skin appear plumper and more supple, these products help to soothe dry, irritated skin and prevent cracking and flaking.